postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 [![share get link](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-getLink-collections.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-getLink-collections.png)

-**In the Build menu**
+**In the Browse view**

-In the Postman app, click the **Build** menu in the status bar at the bottom of the screen.

-Select "Browse", and then select a collection.
+In the bottom bar, select "Browse", and then select a collection

 Click the **Share** button.